About the exhibition

 Kasia Dzikowska's work

 Kasia Dzikowska is an Abu Dhabi-based artist.
 Born in Poland, she earned her MFA in fine arts at UTH Radom in 2007.
-Thereafter, she based her arts practice in the UK, and became an art educator in 2009, currenly teaching Fine Art and Graphic Design at Zayed University.
+Thereafter, she based her arts practice in the UK, and became an art educator in 2009, currently teaching Fine Art and Graphic Design at Zayed University.

 In 2013, Kasia moved to the Middle East where she has been living ever since.
 Her work has been displayed at the Sheikh Zayed Grand Mosque in Abu Dhabi and she was awarded 1st Place in the Ras Al Khaimah Fine Arts Festival for her series ‘Notice me’.
 Her work has also been exhibited internationally, including in the UK, USA, UAE and Poland.